-As CBIZ's strategy is to utilize capital resources for strategic initiatives that will optimize shareholder return, its first use of capital is focused on strategic acquisitions.
-CBIZ also believes that repurchasing shares of its common stock is a use of cash that provides such value.
-Accordingly, CBIZ continually evaluates share repurchase opportunities and may repurchase shares of its common stock when, after assessing capital needed to fund acquisitions and seasonal working capital needs, resources are available and such repurchases are accretive to shareholders.
+CBIZ's strategy is to utilize capital resources for strategic initiatives that will optimize shareholder return.
+The highest priority for the utilization of capital is focused on strategic acquisitions.
+CBIZ also believes that repurchasing shares of its common stock is a use of cash that provides shareholder value.
+Accordingly, CBIZ has historically adopted a repurchase plan annually and continually evaluates share repurchase opportunities.
+CBIZ may repurchase shares of its common stock when, after assessing capital needed to fund acquisitions and seasonal working capital needs, capital resources are available and such repurchases are accretive to stockholders.

-Services
+Business Services